MichaelCurrin/auto-commit-msg/README.md

 ## Release disclaimer

 - This application is still in **pre-release** stage.
-- But... it is functional and I use it daily, so please use it too if you want.
+- But... it is still functional and I use it daily, so please use it too if you want.
 - There are just some finishing touches still, like making a new logo, releasing the package on the marketplace and cleaning up the docs.
 It can become version `1.0.0` around then.
 - There are also a bunch of issues I want to work through to extend functionality to make the extension smarter.